elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 !!!
 Checklist

-    * Required: Collate metadata
+    * Collate metadata

-    * Required: Share metadata alongside the materials
+    * Share metadata alongside the materials

-    * Recommended: Write learning outcomes in a SMART format
+    * Write learning outcomes in a SMART format

-    * Recommended: Include detailed but brief information in the metadata to allow others to understand the context in which the training materials were originally used.
+    * Include detailed but brief information in the metadata to allow others to understand the context in which the training materials were originally used.

-    * Optional: Choose keywords from an ontology or controlled vocabulary that is relevant to your field
+    * Choose keywords from an ontology or controlled vocabulary that is relevant to your field

 ## Resources and references
 \bibliography